codepr/webcrawler-from-scratch/README.md

-Webcrawler from scratch in Go
+Web crawler from scratch in Go
 =============================

 Ever wondered how google.com works?
 What's under the hood that enables any user